orxfun/orx-v/README.md

 `NVec<D, T>` is a `D` dimensional vector where the scalar elements are of type `T`.

-It has a few required methods and more provided methods and functionalities that tend to grow.
-However, it has the following two core methods defining the common behavior.
+It has only a few required methods.
+At its core, the following define the vectors' shared behavior:
+* `at`: efficient random access by indices
+* `card`: complete knowledge of its size
+* `all`: efficient serial access over all scalar elements

 #### Random Access